Cardinality-constrained Distributionally Robust Portfolio Optimization: Numerical experiments

 \section{Numerical experiments}

 In this section, we report on the numerical results from evaluating the efficacy of our method for distributionally robust portfolio optimization with the cardinality constraint.
-We first examine the computational efficiency of our cutting-plane algorithm then demonstrate the out-of-sample investment performance of our portfolio optimization model.
-All experiments were conducted on a Windows 10 PC with an Intel Xeon E-2274G CPU (4.00 GHz) and 32 GB of memory.
+We first examine the computational efficiency of our cutting-plane algorithm and then demonstrate the out-of-sample investment performance of our portfolio optimization model.
+All experiments were conducted on a Ubuntu 22.04 PC with an Intel Xeon Silver 4210R CPU (2.40 GHz) and 64 GB of memory.